copygirl/Wearables/README.md

 ## Assimilate!
 Combine!
 Enhance!

-Why not combine these two concepts - hardcoding sensible **equipment "regions"** with arbitrarily extensible **slots** - along with a slick (default) user interface?
+Why not combine these two concepts - using sensible **equipment "regions"** with arbitrarily extensible **slots** (called "*Wearables* slots") - along with a slick user interface?

 ![](docs/concept.png)

 ## Equipment Region

 This is the place on the body of the wearer which an equipment slot is generally associated with.
-There's four regions based on Vanilla slots as well as two new ones:
+There's four regions based on Vanilla slots as well as two new ones by default:

 - **Head:** Clothing, Armor, Face
 - **Chest:** *Cosmetic*, Armor, Clothing